-Throughout FY2021, the five winners of the Macquarie 50th Anniversary Award, each allocated \$A10 million in funding over five years to meet an area of social need, adapted to the challenges presented by COVID-19 and continued to progress their bold projects.
+Throughout FY2022, the five winners of the Macquarie 50th Anniversary Award, each allocated \$A10 million in funding over five years to meet an area of social need, continued to adapt to the challenges presented by COVID-19 and progressed their bold projects.

-The seventh annual Foundation Week saw a record \$A5.4 million contributed to 208 non-profits during the week-long event in October 2020.
-More than 230 fundraising and volunteering events were held across 41 offices.
-By hosting 85% of events virtually, Macquarie employees ensured the non-profit organisations they were passionate about still received the support they needed.
+The eighth annual Foundation Week saw a total of \$A2.7 million contributed to 175 non-profits during the week-long event in October 2021.
+More than 212 fundraising and volunteering events were held across 44 offices.
+By hosting 87% of events either virtually or in a hybrid way(3), Macquarie people ensured for the second year of the pandemic, the non-profit organisations they were passionate about still received the support they needed.